 We’re almost hesitant to remind you about this tucked-away gem on Logan Square’s Avondale edge, but you don’t win friends by being selfish.
 The appeal might not be apparent at first glance (the shoebox-size interior sports tatted-up pop-punkers glancing at a couple of TVs), but beyond the tiny kitchen turning out solid tater tots, you’ll find a bare-bones backyard patio party.
 The tight squeeze means mellow clusters become fast friends, a good way to discover new beers.

 Roscoe Villagers have supported this stalwart for more than 20 years, flocking to the picnic tables in the ivy-draped patio during all four seasons.
 The heat lamps and plastic enclosures are tucked away for now, making it prime time for patio drinking.
 Strollers and softballers give way to a wilder bunch of beer geeks late in the night, groups who gather under the stars to debate the merits of dry hopping versus wet hopping.
-Jump in if you can keep up, but enter holding a Surly Furious to ensure instant cred.Read more
+Jump in if you can keep up, but enter holding a Five Rabbit Huitzi to ensure instant cred.Read more